Sabri Ülker

 Sabri Ülker (1920 – 12 June 2012) was a Turkish industrialist and businessman, and the founder of Ülker.

 Early life

 Sabri Ülker was born in 1920 in Crimea.
-His family is of Crimean Tatar origin and fled to Turkey to escape communism.
+His family is of Crimean Tatar origin and fled to Turkey to escape the Russian Civil War.

 Having spent his early childhood in Crimea, Sabri Ülker immigrated to İstanbul 1929 together with his family.

 Education

 Arriving in İstanbul at the age of 9, he started his education at Kadırga Elementary School.

 After the elementary school, he studied at İstanbul High School for a brief period.
 Upon winning the right to attend the public boarding school during his 2nd year at junior high, he went to Bilecik.
 He graduated from Bilecik Junior High School and then Kütahya High School.
 During World War 2, he had his college degree at Sultanahmet Academy of Economics and Commerce (Marmara University, today).

 Career

 He founded the Ülker company in 1944.
 It became known as Yıldız Holding in 1989.

 Ülker has also led social development projects.
 He was among the founders of the Turkish Foundation for Combating Soil Erosion (TEMA).